 You may also try using different channels, as this may eliminate interference affecting only one channel.
-Also, open the Access Point's Web-based Utility.
-Click the Wireless tab and then the Advanced Wireless tab.
-Make sure the Output Power is set to 100%.

 Does the Access Point function as a firewall?

 No. The Access Point is only a bridge from wired Ethernet to wireless clients.

 I have excellent signal strength, but I cannot see my network.